What Is Rapid Application Development?

 In this rapid application development phase, the developer’s goal is to build something that they can demonstrate to the client.
 This can be a prototype that satisfies all or only a portion of requirements (as in early stage prototyping).

 This prototype may cut corners to reach a working state, and that’s acceptable.
-Most RAD approaches have a finalization stage where developers pay down technical debt accrued by early prototypes.
+Most RAD programming approaches have a finalization stage where developers pay down technical debt accrued by early prototypes.

 3. Absorb Feedback